Grand Rapids, Michigan

 Special housing for international students

 Cornerstone University graduates are highly sought after in all areas of employment.
 CU grads are smart, confident, and strongly educated.

-- 94% obtained employment within 6 months of graduation or started a graduate program.
+A 2018 graduate survey reports that, of respondents, 94% obtained employment within six months of graduation or started a graduate program.

-Graduates seeking further education enrolled in such programs as Doctorate of Physical Therapy, Doctor of Osteopathic Medicine, Master of Divinity, and Master of Counseling.
+Graduates seeking further education enrolled in such programs as Doctorate of Physical Therapy, Doctor of Osteopathic Medicine, Master of Biomedical Science, Master of Social Work, and Master of Counseling.